 Surge Suppression: Non-sacrificial (nothing to damage with repeated 6000V/3000A input surge tests, which is the maximum that can survive through a building's AC electrical panel).
 Extreme Voltage Shutdown Voltage: 140VAC (will activate the main high-current relay to open within less than 0.25 second; automatically resets once the incoming power is within a safe range).
-Transverse-Mode Noise Dissipation: In excess of 24dB from 20kHz to 1GHz, linearized for dynamic (rising) line impedance with frequency (source) and 10 to 50 ohm load, system current dependent.
+Transverse-Mode Noise Dissipation: In excess of 24dB from 20kHz to 1GHz, linearized for dynamic (rising) line impedance with frequency (source) and 10- to 50-ohm load, system current dependent .
 Input Current Maximum Capacity: 15 amps RMS (total).
-Ultra-Linear Filtering, High Current, and Ground Noise- Dissipation AC Outlet Banks: 3 (Group one consists of the top 3 isolated Ultra-Linear Filtered AC outlets).
-The 2 below are another bank of isolated Ultra-Linear Filtered AC outlets), and the bottom outlet is a single isolated High Current outlet.
+Linear Filtering, High Current, and Ground Noise-Dissipation AC Outlet Banks: 3 (Group one consists of the 3 isolated Linear Filtered AC outlets (on the far right when facing the rear panel).
+The 2 that follow are another bank of isolated Linear Filtered AC outlets), and at the far left are the 2 isolated High-Current outlets.

-Number of AC Outlets: 6 (1 High Current/Ground Noise Dissipated; 5 Ultra- Linear Filtered/Ground Noise Dissipated).
+Number of AC Outlets: 7 (2 High Current/Ground Noise Dissipated;5 Ultra-Linear Filtered/Ground Noise Dissipated).
 Power Consumption: Typically, less than 5W at 120VAC input.
-Dimensions: 6.25"W x 4.0" H x 17.0" D Weight: 10 lbs.
+Dimensions: Width 19.61" Height 3.41" Depth 7.52" Weight: 15.10 lbs.